the idlewild debutantes of 1951

 Dallas’ deb season officially begins this weekend.
 When I say the “season”, I mean the traditional season that’s been around since 1884 before there was La Fiesta de las Seis Bandera and the Dallas Symphony’s presentation ball.
 I don’t know how long the season was in my mother’s time, but during mine, 1975, it lasted for three months with up to two parties a day with the exception of Sundays and Mondays.
 It’s a very different story now with an abbreviated season and fewer parties during the week.

 I find the photos of my mother’s era far more glamorous than what has been produced in the last thirty years — especially in the last ten years with the advent of the digital photo.
 Perhaps it’s because of the black and white format?
 Maybe it’s because we no longer have the same kind of poise and polish.
-If you follow the link below, you’ll see what I’m talking about.
+Continue to see what I’m talking about.

 (above) The main ballroom at Brook Hollow Golf Club.
 Each deb is presented at her own ball by her parents.
 In this case my mother and a fellow deb, Gloria Slaughter, and their parents teamed up.
 It’s much more affordable that way.